Teens drive to town to throw rocks at vehicles

 The court denied this motion because the length of time before the defendant's 18th birthday "is so short that even obtaining an adjudication on the merits, let alone adjudication, disposition, and imposition of appropriate probation orders could not likely be achieved in the family division before that date."

-The court further noted that the number and seriousness of the alleged offenses placed people in "significant" danger of physical injury, which is why the court also denied transfer of Bryce to juvenile court.
+The court further noted that the number and seriousness of the alleged offenses placed people in "significant" danger of physical injury, which is why the court also denied transfer of Davis' client to juvenile court.
 However, Windham County Superior Court Judge Katherine Hayes did support the transport of the cases to the family division for youthful offender status.

 Maddi Shaw can be reached at 802-254-2311 ext 275